 Capital of the Austrian province of Burgenland or the wine-growing region of the same name, which includes the municipalities of St. Georgen in the east (the Grinzing of Eisenstadt) and Kleinhöflein in the west.
-The town is situated on the southern slope of the Leitha Mountains.
+The town lies on the southern slope of the Leitha Mountains.
 It was first mentioned in a document in 1264.
-In 1648 Eisenstadt was raised to the status of a free city and paid for it with 16,000 gulden and 3,000 buckets of wine worth 9,000 gulden.
-In 1622 the Esterházy princely family received a gift from Emperor Ferdinand II.
+In 1648 Eisenstadt was raised to the status of a free city and paid for it with 16,000 florins and 3,000 buckets of wine worth 9,000 florins.
+In 1622 the princely family of Esterházy was granted the title to Eisenstadt by Emperor Ferdinand II.
 (1578-1637) pledged the dominions of Eisenstadt and Forchtenstein.
 The famous composer Joseph Haydn (1732-1809) entered the service of the Esterházys in 1761.
-At that time wine was exported from Eisenstadt to Bohemia, Moravia, Silesia and Poland.
-The "Fürstlich Esterházy's Schlossweingut" is still the largest winery in Burgenland today.
-In Eisenstadt is the central examination office for the issuing of the State examination number.
+At that time wine from Eisenstadt was exported as far as Bohemia, Moravia, Silesia and Poland.
+The "Fürstlich Esterházy'sche Schlossweingut" is still the largest Burgenland winery today.
+Eisenstadt is home to the central testing centre for the issuing of the state testing number.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher

 Lehrgangsleiter Sommelierausbildung WIFI-Wien